Julian-1001/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the initial "BEFORE" assessment, resources were deployed with full exposure to the internet.
+Virtual Machines operated under fully open Network Security Groups and built-in firewalls, and all additional resources were set up with public endpoints, essentially bypassing the use of Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In the "AFTER" evaluation, security was significantly tightened.
+Network Security Groups were configured to block all incoming and outgoing traffic, with the sole exception being connections from my administrative workstation.
+Furthermore, all resources were safeguarded through the implementation of their integrated firewalls alongside the deployment of Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>